-The estimated fair value of the mortgage loan is based on internally developed models that primarily use market based or independently sourced market data, including interest rate yield curves and market spreads.
+The estimated fair value of the mortgage loan is based on models developed by an independent valuation advisor that primarily use market based or independently sourced market data, including interest rate yield curves and market spreads.
 Valuation adjustments may be made to reflect credit quality, liquidity, and other observable and unobservable data that are applied consistently over time.